LennartFr/09-06-13-SF-Lunch-and-Learn/README.md

 <p>
 We propose a solution to the double-spending problem using a peer-to-peer network.</i></b>

-## Let's start with the Hyperledger Fabric:
+## Let's start with Hyperledger Fabric:

 ### [https://github.com/hyperledger/fabric](https://github.com/hyperledger/fabric)